Skip to content

 PUBLISHED

-K. Sabeel Rahman (@ksabeelrahman) is Associate Professor of Law at Brooklyn Law School.
+K. Sabeel Rahman (@ksabeelrahman) is Professor of Law at Cornell Law School.

 As David, Amy, and Jed note in their opening post, the economic, social, political, and ecological crises of the current moment are helping fuel an exciting wave of legal scholarship.
 This emerging trend, the “law and political economy” (LPE) approach, interrogates the relationships between law, politics, and economics, exploring issues of power, inequality, democracy, and social change.
 As we explore what this approach might mean and what its implications might be, it is important to situate these inquiries in a larger history of legal scholarship and reform politics.
 This is not the first time that a similar moment of crisis has helped spur creative new thinking about the relationships between law, capitalism, and democracy—and it won’t be the last.
 In this post, I want to sketch a particular aspect of this trajectory: the long legacy of legal realism and its relationship to our current debates around law and political economy.